NetManAIOps/PSqueeze/README.md

 A virtual environment is strongly recommended.

 ## Datasets

-Datasets `A, B1, B2, B3, B4, D` are on [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/db8495e4b7624674924c/).
+All datasets are available at Tsinghua Cloud: https://cloud.tsinghua.edu.cn/d/aa4102a5d1614e57bc36/

-The ground truth root cause sets are in `injection_info.csv` in each subfolder.
+For simulation datasets, the ground-truth root causes are in `injection_info.csv` in each subfolder.

+For injection datasets, each subdirectory contains monitoring data for one fault injection.
+Their ground-truth root causes are indicated by the subdirectory names.

 ## Usage
+### Simulation Datasets
 For convenience, `run_exp.sh` provide a script to run all experiments.

 Alternatively, you can run each experiment by yourself.